Professional Solutions for Recovering NAS Raidon Mobile Rack iR2770 Data from RAID Arrays

 Yes, there is a possibility of data loss during the process of upgrading or updating the firmware of any device, including the NAS Raidon Mobile Rack iR2770.
 Firmware updates involve modifying the device's software, and if something goes wrong during the update process, it can lead to data corruption or loss.
 It is always recommended to backup your data before performing any firmware updates to minimize the risk of data loss.

-Although NAS Mobile Rack iR2770 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Mobile Rack iR2770 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view